 I would much rather be a caretaking steward of the earth we do have than have my species blamed for killing off every other species (plant and animal – oh, and not a single animal was seen in the film, by the way.
 Hm, I WONDER WHY).
 I would much rather our species be able to fix problems rather than escape them the way Nolan suggests in this film.

 Let me give you an example: Instead of leaving a planet that was losing its oxygen, why not have scientists mutate the human body to have them better withstand the nitrogen that was taking over in the film?
 Why not genetically modify humans to withstand the climate they created?
 That’s adapting.

 Don’t like that one?
 Well, I have a bunch of hella awesome ideas for the human race in my previous rant.

-HOWEVER, excellent work, Nolan brothers.
-I think people will be talking about the topics you raised for a long time to come.
+However, I think people will be talking about the topics this film raised for a long time to come.
 I know we will be.

 “Don’t go down so gently…I’m just waiting on you to breathe without permission”

 [“BLA and GB Gabbler” (really just a pen name – singular) are the Editor and Narrator behind THE AUTOMATION, vol. 1 of the Circo del Herrero series.
 They are on facebook, twitter, tumblr, goodreads, and Vulcan’s shit list.]